ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 pre-populated with the most recent versions of all keys.
 In this case, the policy may look like:

-1. Search queries should always be executed against the new log.
+1. Search queries must be executed against the new log.
-2. Update queries should always be executed against the new log.
+2. Update queries must be executed against the new log.
 3. The final tree size and root hash of the old log should be provided to users over a trustworthy channel.
 Users will use this to do any final monitoring of the old log, and then ensure that the most recent versions of the keys they